|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 One of the most remarkable aspects of animal life is the genetically coded operating system that enables maintenance of long range order and infant learning.
 A fetus acquires some "spirit" soon after conception and aquires more "spirit" at birth.

 The manner in which "spirit" is transmitted from parent to child via DNA genetic code is far from obvious.
-It is comparable to the operating system of a computer.
+It is comparable to the operating system of a very advanced computer.

 The dominance of mankind on Earth has been enabled in part by his success in obtaining and harnessing much more energy per person than the minimum necessary for his biological maintenance in a mild climate.